Skip to content

 Is Chase or Monzo better for travel?

 Both are excellent for travel.
 Both use the Mastercard exchange rate with no foreign transaction fees on card spending.
-Chase has the edge on ATM withdrawals abroad (no caps), while Monzo caps free non-EEA ATM withdrawals at £200/month and then charges 3%.
+Chase has the edge on ATM withdrawals abroad (£1,500/month fee-free vs Monzo's £200/month outside the EEA, then 3%).
 For card-only travellers, the two are functionally identical abroad.
 For more detail, see the best UK bank account for travelling abroad.

 Should you trust MSE's view on Chase and Monzo?